Anthonymuro/aisd-jse-on-the-job-2/README.md

 ### Example from Last Week (OTJ-1)

-- [ ] Retrieve your variable code from the last OTJ assignment
+- [ ] Review your `index.js` variable code from the last OTJ assignment.

+- [ ]Remove the `console.log()` statements for now.
+The variables will be used later to manage and manipulate the store's inventory dynamically.

 **Remember, your code may vary.
 Below is an example from last week's OTJ-1 assignment.**